OKTW-Network/en/_posts/wiki/1970-01-01-introduction.markdown

 # Story

-In the future , travel in Galaxy is very common
+In the future , traveling in Galaxy is very common
-Player is from the other planet Traveler , and meet other Player one the way , decide to create a new Planet
+Player is a Traveler from other planet, they met other Player on the way ,so they decided to develop a new Planet in the Galaxy together.

 # Concept

-Server like a Universe
+Server is like a Universe
-Many Galaxy in Server
+There are many Galaxy in Server
-And Many Planet in Galaxy
+And there are many Planet in Galaxy
-Traveler on the go meet each other
+Travelers met each other on the way
-decide to create Planet
+And decided to develop Planet

 # Rules

 No Rules.
-But doesn't mean you can do Illegal thing.
+But doesn't mean that you can do Illegal things.

 # Precautions

 Our Server still in development
-Many feature not finish yet , unstable
+Many feature not finish yet,and unstable
-if you has any problem , you can contact us on the footer.
+If you have any problem, you can contact us on the footer.

 ## Please enable Server ResourcePack